Comparison

 • Cursor positions strongly on autonomous AI workflows and Tab feature.

-• Vyre can win on native desktop access, collaboration control, and workflow reliability.
+• Vyre can win on collaboration control, reviewable AI changes, and workflow reliability.

-• Both use LLM APIs — Vyre's approach emphasizes accessibility over native performance.
+• Both use LLM APIs — Vyre's approach emphasizes team workflow control over solo-editor tuning.

 Verified source links